Skip to contents

 • set_construction – a method for constructing the predicted set of matches,

-• eval_metrics – metrics for quality assessment (if true_matches is provided),
+• eval_metrics – standard metrics for quality assessment (if true_matches is provided),

 • confusion – confusion matrix (if true_matches is provided).